 Tolerance of Ambiguity in the Workplace

 One thing that exists in almost any workplace is ambiguity, but do you know how to navigate in the grey?
 Managing ambiguity is a skill, it is something that can be worked on and developed so that you feel more comfortable embracing uncertainty.
 The importance of this skill increases as you move “up the ranks” and are relied on more to make decisions even though you may only have incomplete or partial information.
 Additionally, even if you are given a full read-in to the problem it doesn’t mean that you are allowed to share the information with your team so you may be put in a situation where you are having to teach others how to navigate ambiguous waters as well.
 Being able to embrace ambiguity will allow you to be able to seize opportunities, take calculated risks and be an effective and efficient decision marker.
-These tips will help you manage ambiguity personally and in a team environment.
+These tips will help you deal with ambiguity personally and in a team environment.

 - Make a decision.
 Don’t let not having all the facts cause decision paralysis.
 You won’t always be given all of the information that you want, but a deadline or other pressing concern may mean that you have to make a decision anyway.
 This doesn’t mean that you react, weigh all of the information in front of you and make the best decision that you can with the information that you have.
 Taking calculated risks helps keep businesses moving.